 These are good times for DIY entrepreneurship.

 An inexhaustible array of free online tools, information and learning resources are enabling entrepreneurs to accomplish myriad aspects of their business at an unprecedented scale.
-Be it building websites, design and branding, content creation, bookkeeping, most can DIY just about anything they have an aptitude for.
+Whether it is for lead generation, building websites, design and branding, content creation or even bookkeeping, most can DIY just about anything they have an aptitude for.

 But then inevitably, it all boils down to effective marketing.
 Your awesome product or service lies around, waiting to be discovered by the larger world.
 Without a constant stream of leads heading towards a business, 75% of all startups fail.
 For businesses with limited marketing budgets, this is where we get creative.